Katerina Hadzi-Miceva Evans, Executive Director

 Réka Dancsecs, Office Manager

 Réka works as Office Manager at ECNL.
-As a part of ECNL’s Communications and Operations team she supports the planning and implementation of skillshare events and organized and co-ordinated several international trainings, study sessions and visits as well as NGO fairs.
-As an active member of a Hungarian volunteer organisation she has on-the-ground experience of the Hungarian civil society sector, NGO organisational management and fundraising.
+As a part of ECNL’s Communications and Operations team, she supports the planning and implementation of skillshare events and organized and co-ordinated several international trainings, study sessions, and visits as well as NGO fairs.
+As an active member of a Hungarian volunteer organisation, she has on-the-ground experience of the Hungarian civil society sector, NGO organisational management, and fundraising.
 She has coordinated the development of more websites – both in design and content.
-She develops flyers, informational and promotional materials and gained experience in management of corporate Facebook pages and websites.
+She develops informational and promotional materials and supports the organisation of our event.

 Luben Panov, Program Consultant

-Luben is Program Consultant with ECNL serving as a legal expert providing technical assistance and expert support to local partners since 2007 in the areas of registration and operation of NGOs, taxation and funding for civil society, tax incentives for donations, social contracting, state funding, CSO-government cooperation, etc. He has taken part in a number of comparative researches and is co-managing different country projects.
+Luben is Program Consultant with ECNL serving as a legal expert providing technical assistance and expert support to local partners since 2007 in the areas of registration and operation of NGOs, taxation, and funding for civil society, tax incentives for donations, social contracting, state funding, CSO-government cooperation, etc. He has taken part in a number of comparative researchers and is co-managing different country projects.
 Luben has worked in a number of countries, especially in the CEE region and the former Soviet Union.
 He has participated in the drafting of rules for distribution of state grants in Albania, has analyzed the legal framework for CSOs in Armenia and the mechanisms for social contracting in Kazakhstan and has been involved in projects in Bulgaria, Cyprus, Turkey and Mongolia, among others.
 He is also involved in developing a monitoring framework for the CSO environment in Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
 In the period 2015 – 2017 he was elected Chairperson of the Public Council of the Committee on Interaction with Civil Society and Citizen Complaints with the Bulgarian Parliament.